qExobyte/qExobyte.github.io/_pages/classes.md

 - Quadratics
 - Geometry & Trig
 - Statistics
-- Mastering the Test

-The first cohort will start on **September 7th** and meet every Saturday from **12:00 - 2:00 pm ET** leading up to the October SAT.
-The final session ("Mastering the Test") will be Tuesday 10/1 from 7:00 - 9:00 pm ET.

-All 10 hours can be purchased for the sale price of **${{ site.data.settings.stats.academy-sale }}**.
-As students sign up, the price will increase to **${{ site.data.settings.stats.academy }}**.
+- Big-Picture Strategies & Review

 Many test prep companies try packing as many students as possible into their group classes, but 800 Academy will be capped at **6 students**.
 This ensures that students are able to talk through problems as a group and ask questions freely.

-Join the waitlist before it fills up!
+The next cohort will host classes on **Saturday afternoons** throughout October and November, to prepare students for the **December 7th SAT**.

+{% if site.data.settings.stats.academy-sale %}
+All 10 hours of classes and custom resources can be purchased for the sale price of **${{ site.data.settings.stats.academy-sale }}**.
+As students sign up, the price will increase to **${{ site.data.settings.stats.academy }}**.
+{% elsif site.data.settings.stats.academy %}
+All 10 hours of classes and custom resources can be purchased for the price of **${{ site.data.settings.stats.academy }}**.
+{% else %}
+All 10 hours of classes and custom resources can be purchased for a single price that will be determined soon based on demand.
+{% endif %}

 <div align="center">
+    <h3>Join the waitlist before it fills up!</h3>
     <a href="/academy/#academy-form" class="button button--large section-button" align="center">Claim a Spot</a>
 </div>